 First-time Student Debt at Graduation

-Baseline is an average of prior years and is adjusted for inflation.
-Debt stretch goals calculated using these formulas: baseline - (9% x baseline) for 2022 goal; baseline - (13.5% x baseline) for 2023 goal.
+Baseline is adjusted for inflation.
+Debt stretch goals calculated using these formulas: baseline - (10% x baseline) for 2025 goal; baseline - (15% x baseline) for 2026 goal.

 Transfer Student Debt at Graduation

 At App State, minimizing student debt starts with a college education that provides great value at an affordable cost.
-The university aims to reduce the debt that transfer students incur upon graduating and has surpassed its 2023 stretch goal of $9,744 for this metric.
+The university aims to reduce the debt that transfer students incur upon graduating.

-Baseline is an average of prior years and is adjusted for inflation.
-Debt stretch goals were calculated using these formulas: baseline - (9% x baseline) for 2022 goal; baseline - (13.5% x baseline) for 2023 goal.
+Baseline is adjusted for inflation.
+Debt stretch goals were calculated using these formulas: baseline - (10% x baseline) for 2025 goal; baseline - (15% x baseline) for 2026 goal.

 Education and Related Expenses per Degree

-App State has surpassed its 2022 threshold goal of $52,713 (inflation-adjusted dollars) for this metric.
-Currently, the cost of an App State education and related expenses, per degree, stands at $47,899.
+App State has surpassed its 2024 baseline of $55,224 (inflation-adjusted dollars) for this metric.
+Currently, the cost of an App State education and related expenses, per degree, stands at $54,674.

-Baseline is an average of prior years and is adjusted for inflation.
-Stretch goals were calculated using these formulas: baseline - (9.76% x baseline) for 2022 goal; baseline - (14.28% x baseline) for 2023 goal.
+Baseline is adjusted for inflation.
+Stretch goals were calculated using these formulas: baseline - (8% x baseline) for 2025 goal; baseline - (12% x baseline) for 2026 goal.

 Empowering Human Potential